guardian/bridget/README.md

 ## Releasing Bridget

-Bridget is released by the [`generate-packages.yml`](.github/workflows/generate-packages.yml) GitHub Actio.
-The action requires the following environment variables:
+Bridget is released by the [`generate-packages.yml`](.github/workflows/generate-packages.yml) GitHub Action.
+The repository needs the following secrets available to the action:

 - `NPM_TOKEN`
-- a GitHub Personal Access Token (PAT).
+- `ACCESS_TOKEN`: a GitHub Personal Access Token (PAT).
 The PAT needs read/write permissions for the [`guardian/bridget-swift`](https://github.com/guardian/bridget-swift) repository.
+Please use a [Fine Grained PAT](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/).

 ### Setting the version bump